-Often referred to as the leading marine artist of the 19th century, William Leopold Wyllie was, and indeed remains, immensely popular with collectors.
+Often referred to as the leading marine artist of the 19th century, William Lionel Wyllie was, and indeed remains, immensely popular with collectors.

 He was a great admirer of Whistler and Turner and sought to evoke a similar sense of atmosphere through sensitive observation of light and weather conditions.